FernandaFranco/201-HTML-and-CSS/notes.md

 ## labels

--If the design must have a placeholder attribute acting like a label, be sure to include the label element and hide it with CSS.
+- If the design must have a placeholder attribute acting like a label, be sure to include the label element and hide it with CSS.
 The lack of a label element prevents screen readers from being able to tell their user what the field is expecting, making it impossible for forms to be properly completed when using such a browser.

 - Adding inputs inside our label elements is a convenient way of making the text for the label activate the corresponding input without having to add a for attribute on the label.